anonhan/Data-Analysis-with-SQL/README.md

 ## Data-Analysis-with-SQL

-This repository contains solution to all the case study questions from the [8-Week SQL Challenge](https://8weeksqlchallenge.com/) which is created by [Dannyma](https://www.linkedin.com/in/datawithdanny/).
-Danny is a data scientist and has trained a plethora of data aspirants around the globe.
+This repository contains solution to all the case study questions from the [8-Week SQL Challenge](https://8weeksqlchallenge.com/) which was created by [Dannyma](https://www.linkedin.com/in/datawithdanny/).
+Danny is a data scientist and has trained a enormous of data aspirants around the globe.

 These case studies are created to test the knowledge of SQL as well as to show the day-to-day work of a SQL developer, data analyst and data scientist.